 Admissions Overview

-The UC Berkeley School of Information’s online master’s programs offer three start dates throughout the year (January, May and September).
-Applications are reviewed as they are received, so you are encouraged to submit your completed application as soon as possible.
-Admissions decisions are made on a rolling basis.
+The UC Berkeley School of Information’s online master’s programs offer three start dates throughout the year (January, May, and September).
+Applications are reviewed on a rolling basis as they are received, so you are encouraged to submit your completed application as early as possible.
+Talk to your enrollment specialist about potential application fee waivers.

 Start Dates